Transport alpha divergences: Discussion

 \section{Discussion}

-This paper proposes transport $\alpha$-divergences, one-parameter variation of transport KL divergence and transport Hessian distance.
+This paper proposes {a class of transport alpha divergence}s, one-parameter variation of {the} transport KL divergence and {the} transport Hessian distance.
 They are connected with Hessian metrics and $3$--symmetric tensors of the negative Boltzmann-Shannon entropy in Wasserstein-$2$ space.
-We provide several analytical examples in one-dimensional probability densities, including generative models.
+We provide several analytical examples in one-dimensional probability densities, including generative models and {Cauchy distributions}.

 It is worth mentioning that the quantile density functions (QDFs) have been applied in statistical learning problems \cite{Par}.
 The quantile density functions measure densities' shape up to any constant shifting.
-The transport $\alpha$-divergence provides a class of functionals for measuring the difference from QDFs, i.e., Jacobi functions of mapping functions.
+The transport {alpha divergence} provides a class of functionals for measuring the difference from QDFs, i.e., {derivatives of transport map functions}.
 In future work, we shall study transport alpha divergences in high dimensional probability densities \cite{CA,LiGB3}.
 This direction includes analysis, dualities, invariance properties, and optimization algorithms of transport mapping-related divergence functionals.
-In particular, systemic geometric calculations for Hessian structures in Wasserstein-$2$ spaces $(\mathcal{P}_o(\Omega), g_{\mathrm{H}}, T_{\mathrm{H}})$ will be investigated; see related studies in {\cite{CY, LiGB3, LiGB4, SY}}.
-We expect that the convexity analysis and approximations in transport Hessian structures serve the mathematical foundations of artificial intelligence, particularly generative models.
+In particular, systematic geometric calculations for Hessian structures in Wasserstein-$2$ space $(\mathcal{P}_o(\Omega), g_{\mathrm{H}}, T_{\mathrm{H}})$ will be investigated; see related studies in {\cite{CY, LiGB3, LiGB4, SY}}. {The {systematic} understanding of three symmetric tensors and alpha connections rely on both studies in optimal transport and information geometry; see related studies in \cite{NA, AA, RW}.

-\textbf{Acknowledgements}. {W. Li's work is supported by AFOSR YIP award No. FA9550-23-1-0087, NSF RTG: 2038080, and NSF DMS: 2245097.}
+\textbf{Acknowledgements}. {W. Li's work is supported by AFOSR YIP award No. FA9550-23-1-0087, NSF RTG: 2038080, NSF DMS: 2245097 and the McCausland Faculty Fellow in University of South Carolina.}